-Bernie Worthington, Deputy Chairman
+Bernie Worthington, Chairman

 Bernie has over 25 years experience in the Western Australian property market where he specialised in valuations and property consultancy, often managing projects from conception to completion.
 He was at the inception of the establishment of the Elders valuation and property consultancy business unit and undertook the establishment, structuring and valuation of company homes for Mount Newman Mining and Hamersley Iron for the towns of Newman, Tom Price, Karratha, Dampier, Paraburdoo and Port Hedland.

 In 2000, after Bernie had acquired a viticulture degree from Charles Sturt University, the Worthington’s acquired and developed “Drakesbrook” a 100 ha property at the top of the Darling Scarp adjacent to Lake Navarino, where they planted 17 different varieties of wine grapes.
 Drakesbrook Wines has won over 60 medals and Trophies locally interstate and abroad, and was named a 4 star producer by James Halliday in 2014-15.